Riverscapes/PBR/workshops/2024/Federal Series/sisters.md

 #### Classroom Instruction - Day 1 | July 23, 2024

-- Day 1 - **Introduction to Low-Tech Process-Based Restoration** and **Underlying Science & Case Studies for Low-Tech** - (local field trip; mostly class-room in Manhattan, KS)  - 9 AM to 5 PM with evening dinner starting at 6:30
+- Day 1 - **Introduction to Low-Tech Process-Based Restoration** - 1PM to 5 PM with evening dinner starting at 6:30.
+This Introduction to LTPBR is intended for participants who are not enrolled in the [Level 2]({{sitebaseurl}}/workshops/2024/federal_series) LTPBR series.

 Days 1 will be held at the Best Western Ponderosa Lodge